hannutt/traffichelp/README.md

 ![alt text](src/images/seaExample.png)

 The user can also search for the desired water area using the input field.
 The API search works with the siteNumber value, so the "show site numbers" button searches and displays the names of the water areas and the "siteNumber" values ​​to the user, making it easy for the user to select the desired water area.
+The water area site numbers are clickable.
+Each site number has a Click event listener that automatically adds the site number to the input field used in the water area search upon click.
+The contents of the input field are passed as a parameter to the API endpoint that performs the data retrieval.

-Sample image of the list of available water areas
+Sample image of the list of available water areas.
 ![alt text](src/images/sites.png)

 VIEWING WEATHER CAMERAS